-The country of tango and barbecue is one of the most visited places by European travelers in Latin America.
-Argentine traditions impact and surprise visitors who hallucinate with them.
-Many of them end up being adopted by those who fall in love with this charming South American country.
+The country of tango and Asado is one of the most visited places in Latin America.
+Argentine traditions surprise and delight visitors and sometimes travelers will even continue the traditions when they get home after they fall in love with this charming South American country.

 10 Argentine traditions that will surprise you